rasachdev/data146/project5part1.md

 # Project 5 - Part 1

 ## 1. Data Set Up
 In order to work in the data there were a few steps I had to do first.
-After bringing the dataset into my workspace, I removed all the NaNs and changed all the values ot integers.
-These steps proved to be very helpful in order to get started on the regression I needed to do.
-I was able to see the type of each of the columns
+After bringing the dataset into my workspace, I removed all the NaNs and changed all the values to integers.
+These steps proved to be very helpful in order to get started on the regressions I needed to do.
+I was also able to see the types of each of the columns.
 ```
 pns = pd.read_csv('persons.csv')